Camptown Races: Composition

 Historians cite the village of Camptown, Pennsylvania, as the basis for the song, located in the mountains of northeast Pennsylvania.
 The Pennsylvania Historical Society confirmed that Foster traveled through the small town and afterwards wrote the song.
 The Bradford County Historical Society documents Foster attending school in nearby Towanda at Towanda Academy and Athens at Athens Academy in 1840 and 1841.
 The Towanda school was located 14 mi from the racetrack and the Athens school 29 mi.

 Richard Jackson was curator of the Americana Collection at New York Public Library; he writes:

 Foster quite specifically tailored the song for use on the minstrel stage.
 He composed it as a piece for solo voice with group interjections and refrain ... his dialect verses have all the wild exaggeration and rough charm of folk tale as well as some of his most vivid imagery ...
 Together with "Oh!
 Susanna", "Camptown Races" is one of the gems of the minstrel era.

 The lyrics talk about a group of transients in a camp town who bet on horses to try to make some money.
 Being that betting on horses was considered immoral, the "Camptown ladies" may also have been shady.
-Despite the minstrel shows being widely considered racist, this and other songs written during that period have managed to remain standards in the American national repertory.
+Despite the minstrel shows being widely considered racist, this and other songs written during that period have managed to remain standards in the American national repertoire.

-"Camptown Races" was originally written in imperfect African American Vernacular English.
-The lyrics portray the dialect of a stereotypical African American; for example, "de" and "gwine" recur.
+"Camptown Races" was originally written in an imitation of African American Vernacular English, using the supposed dialect of a stereotypical African American; for example, "de" and "gwine" recur.